SteveJustin1963/tec-STM/README.md

 # tec-STM scanning tunneling microscope

-this STM project is easier to achive than the https://github.com/SteveJustin1963/tec-SEM

-///////////////////////

-Certainly!
-I'll combine the previous code with the new implementation, fill in missing parts, and create a more comprehensive STM Controller program in MINT 2.0.

 This comprehensive STM Controller program in MINT 2.0 combines elements from both versions and fills in missing parts.
 Here's a summary of the changes and additions: